Administration of Justice

 Hours: 3 Lecture/Discussion

-Introduction to Criminal Justice offers an overview of the criminal justice system, including law enforcement, courts and corrections.
-Students will examine the structure, function and decision making processes of the criminal justice system from the perspective of the accused, the police, courts, corrections and victims.
+Introduction to Criminal Justice offers an overview of the criminal justice system, including law enforcement, the courts, corrections, and the historical development and evolution of each.
+Students will examine crime causation theories and the structure, function, and decision-making processes of the criminal justice system from the perspective of the accused, the police, the courts, corrections, and victims.
 (C-ID AJ110)

 AJ 013 Community Relations 3 unit(s)